Key Announcements, Restrictions and Travel Alerts

 - Visit a national park with the virtual tour of Acadia on Google Earth

-- The Coastal Maine Botanical Gardens’ open date is April 15 and as of now, they are moving forward with that.
+- The Coastal Maine Botanical Gardens is closed through April 30 and as of now, they are moving forward with that.

 - Check the Northern Solstice Alpaca Farm YouTube channel for a chance to have a virtual tour of a Maine alpaca farm.